nataliepopescu/verifopt/PANICS.md

       board?
 TODO

 - [ ] `src/processbuffer.rs`
+    - several panics in `copy_to_slice` implementations (if `self.len() != dest.len()`)
+    - why is this a panic and, say, not an error?
+    - seems to be used in `kernel/src/utilities/streaming_process_slice.rs` and in capsules
+    - flux: try slice len preconditions TODO

 - [ ] `src/process.rs`
+    - defines `FaultAction` enum (explicitly says `Panic` variant is useful for debugging apps)

 - [ ] `src/grant.rs`
+    - in `access_grant_with_allocator()`
+    - large comment that may help w some verification intuition, but again relies on the caller to not call a function on some object more than one time

 - [ ] `src/debug.rs`
+    - panic support routines

 - [ ] `src/scheduler/round_robin.rs`
     - unwraps some result